-Making some craft kits to hand to Baby when he gets bored is a good way to keep him entertained when your family is on the road, in the air, or away from home in general.
+Making some craft kits to hand to Baby when they get bored is a good way to keep them entertained when your family is on the road, in the air, or away from home in general.
 You don’t even have to be particularly craft-inclined to assemble some fun things for Baby.
 Here are some tips for assembling a good, low-mess traveling craft kit for your toddler.

 Try to reuse things you would normally recycle

 You can save a lot of money by reusing items for craft kits, instead of buying them new.
 Here are just a few things that can be repurposed for toddler craft use.